Professor David Allsup

 Biography

-Dr Allsup graduated from the University of Leicester with a degree in medicine in 1992 before undertaking general medical and haematological training in Sheffield and Liverpool.
+Professor Allsup graduated from the University of Leicester with a degree in medicine in 1992 before undertaking general medical and haematological training in Sheffield and Liverpool.
 In 2000 he was appointed as a clinical lecturer in haematology during which time he investigated B-cell receptor signalling in chronic lymphocytic leukaemia.

 He was appointed as a consultant haematologist in Hull University Teaching Hospitals NHS Trust in 2004 with specialist interests in chronic lymphocytic leukaemia and haemostasis.
 He continued with his research interests in chronic lymphocytic leukaemia and haemostasis and was appointed as Clinical Senior Lecturer in Haematology in the Hull York Medical School in 2018.
+In 2024 he was appointed as Professor of Haematology.

 Research